jquery/contribute.jquery.org/pages/web-sites.md

 following [the instructions in its README](https://github.com/jquery/web-base-template/blob/master/README.md).

-### Workflow
+### <a name="workflow" href="#workflow">Workflow</a>

-_For the sake of the rest of this example, we'll assume you wanted to work on the content and style of this site, [contribute.jquery.org](http://contribute.jquery.org).
-The same basic setup applies to all the sites._
+_These setup instructions apply to all jQuery Foundation websites with public content repositories.
+For the sake of the rest of this example, we'll assume you wanted to work on the content and style of [contribute.jquery.org](http://contribute.jquery.org).
+Please substitute the URL of whichever site you are actually working on, as appropriate._

 Once you get [jquery-wp-content](http://github.com/jquery/jquery-wp-content) working right, you should be able navigate to [local.contribute.jquery.org](http://local.contribute.jquery.org) in a browser,